 The adult outpatient rotation takes place at the Adult Psychiatry Clinic and Study Center at Indiana Neuroscience Center.
-The IU Neuroscience Center is a tertiary care facility with nationally and internationally recognized programs in specialized medical care.
-General psychiatry residents as well as psychology interns rotate through the clinic, located on the IU School of Medicine campus.
-The clinic offers psychiatric services, including consultation-liaison services, and outpatient psychological testing and treatment.
+The IU Neuroscience Center is a tertiary-care facility with nationally and internationally recognized programs in specialized medical care.
+General psychiatry residents and psychology interns rotate through the clinic, located on the IU School of Medicine campus.
+The clinic offers psychiatric services and outpatient psychological testing and treatment.
 The clinic is staffed by IU faculty physicians and psychologists, social workers, and trainees in each of these disciplines.
-Clinicians specialize in the treatment of mood disorders, anxiety disorders, personality disorders, geriatric disorders, somatoform disorders, behavioral health issues, and women's issues.
-Specialty training in areas of health psychology such as psycho-social oncology and behavioral sleep medicine is offered.
-Additionally, interns often have the opportunity to train in consult-liaison psychology.
+Clinicians specialize in the treatment of mood disorders, anxiety disorders, trauma-related disorders, behavioral health issues, personality disorders, and relationship issues.

 Child and Adolescent Outpatient

 The Riley Child and Adolescent Psychiatry Clinic offers outpatient mental health services to families with children and adolescents under the age of 19.
 Families present to the clinic with a wide range of psychiatric and co-morbid medical conditions and often with complex social situations.
 The child outpatient rotation is divided among a number of the specialty clinics that exist under the larger umbrella of this general clinic.
-Interns on this rotation will typically spend a full day in the headache clinic, a half day in the pain clinic, a full day in an intensive testing clinic, a half day in the mood disorders clinic, and one and a half days seeing general psychiatry outpatients.
+Interns on this rotation may spend a full day in the headache clinic, a half day in the pain clinic, a full day in an intensive testing clinic, a half day in either or both of the mood/anxiety or Tics, Anxiety and Compulsions (TAC) clinic, and a half to one and a half days seeing general psychiatry outpatients.
 In all components of this rotation, the intern may have the opportunity to supervise a practicum student.